itsdfish/SequentialSamplingModels.jl/README.md

 # SequentialSamplingModels

 This package is a collection of sequential sampling models and is based on the Distributions.jl API.
 The examples below show basic usage.
-Addition information can be found in the REPL with the help function, e.i., ```julia ?
+Addition information can be found in the REPL with the help function, e.i., ```?
 LNR```.

 ## Lognormal Race Model